netlas-io/netlas-cookbook/README.md

-## Search person's nickname or email in WHOIS contacts
+### Search Person's Nickname or Email in WHOIS Contacts

 Most often WHOIS data contains only the contact information of the company registering the domains.
 But sometimes there may be personal contacts of persons of interest.
 This query will help you find them.